ashutoshvyas26/weatherApp/README.md

 ## Security Considerations

 ### API Key Protection
-Your OpenWeather API key is valuable and should be protected:

-✅ **What We Do Right**
+The `config.js` file is included in this repository with a demo API key for immediate use:

+✅ **What's Included**
-- Store API key in `config.js` (not tracked by Git)
+- Demo API key from a free tier OpenWeather account
-- Provide `config.example.js` as a safe template
-- Add `config.js` to `.gitignore`
+- Limited to 1,000 API calls per day
-- Never commit sensitive credentials
+- No financial risk if exposed
+- No stored personal data

-⚠️ **Important Reminders**
+⚠️ **Important for Production**
-- Don't share your API key publicly
+- If upgrading to a paid tier, regenerate your API key immediately
-- Regenerate your key if accidentally exposed
+- Never expose paid tier API keys in public repositories
+- For production apps, use environment variables or a backend proxy

+🔐 **Best Practices for Local Development**
+1. Create a new `config.js` with your own API key for development
+2. Use `config.example.js` as a template
-- Monitor your API usage at OpenWeather dashboard
+3. Monitor your API usage at OpenWeather dashboard
-- Free tier allows 1,000 API calls per day

-### Best Practices
-1. Keep `config.js` locally only
-2. Always set API keys in environment files
+4. Regenerate keys if accidentally exposed in paid accounts
-3. Use different keys for development and production
+5. Use different keys for development and production environments
-4. Monitor API usage regularly
-5. Regenerate keys periodically

 ---